-The user can lower the level to any level equal to or greater than his or her minimum authorized level.
+The user can lower the level to any level equal to or greater than their minimum authorized level.
 You can find the privileges that have been granted to a user by querying the ALL SA USER PRIVS data dictionary view.